mflaxman/blind-xpub/README.md

 The passphrase is also required to "unlock" the HWW, vs just using an existing mechanism (output descriptors) to transfer unlocking data to the HWW.
 In this case of QR-based wallets, this unlocking is currently a magical UX; all you need to do is scan the Output Descriptors once and your hardware wallet is ready to go.
 * These unique passphrases must be stored somewhere.
-Of course, this could just be at the coordinator, but there is currently no mechanism/standard for how to do that (unlike BIP32 paths).
+Of course, this could just be at the Coordinator, but there is currently no mechanism/standard for how to do that (unlike BIP32 paths).
 * Requires visiting cold storage for re-use.
 For an "Uncle Jim" bitcoiner to participate in many different friends or family member multisig wallets, he must visit his cold storage and enter a unique passphrase before giving out an xpub to each participant.
 * If you want to use a regular BIP39 passphrase in addition to a blinding passphrase, that becomes complex.